 Hundreds of WordPress themes are available and fairly easy to build with a little coding know-how.
 Many sites, being blog-centric opt for these themes.

-Generally, WordPress themes are clean and well designed but it has, as mentioned, familiarity of use and is easy for designers, photographers, illustrators and web developers to use for personal sites.
+Generally, WordPress themes are clean and well designed but it has, as mentioned, the familiarity of use and is easy for designers, photographers, illustrators and web developers to use for personal sites.
 The ease of use as well as the ability to update information, new samples, link to Twitter and RSS feeds is very attractive to creatives who also use social media for marketing purposes.

-Once you’ve plugged a WordPress theme into your hosting site, it’s easy and intuitive to change the preset widgets, headers and other elements.
+Once you’ve plugged a WordPress theme into your hosting site, it’s easy and intuitive to change the preset widgets, headers, and other elements.

-All of this, of course, is why WordPress is also attractive to small businesses as it negates the need to hire a web designer (although professional design is still needed to arrange columns, widgets and to keep prancing glitter unicorn gifs off the web).
+All of this, of course, is why WordPress is also attractive to small businesses as it negates the need to hire a web designer (although the professional design is still needed to arrange columns, widgets and to keep prancing glitter unicorn gifs off the web).